enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 // "right", "right", "right"
 ```

-No matter how we place the brackets around a block, the behavior of the code inside will be unaffected.
+No matter how we place the brackets around a block, the behavior of the code inside is unaffected.

 However, things are not the same when brackets are used to denote and `return` an object: